osuosl/timesync/source/draft_api.rst

 .. note::

-   When an object is updated it's ``parent`` is soft-deleted and a copy is created with the new information.
+   When an object is updated it's ``parents`` is soft-deleted and a copy is created with the new information.
 This results in the object having an incremented 'revision' field the updated information specifed in the POST request.